 Supported persons who believe, because of their particular circumstances, they have a need for further support, must apply using an application form (ASF2) setting out:

 Documentary evidence must be provided wherever possible to support the application.
-Applications for Section 96 support are made through Bryson Intercultural/Migrant Help.
+Applications for Section 96 support are made through Bryson Care/Migrant Help.
 We will assist in completing an ASF2 application form and advise on the necessary documentary evidence required.

 Maternity payments: A single, one-off maternity payment may be provided to new mothers receiving asylum support to help with the costs arising from the birth of a new baby.
 The application must be made in writing no earlier than eight weeks before the baby is born or six weeks after the baby is born.
 We can make this application on the person’s behalf.